hapax/hapax.github.io/assets/simple-physics.md

 \sigma = \pi (R+r)^2.
 $$

-I'm assuming that the colliding objects *don't move*, or rather, *don't move on average*.
+So far, we're assuming that the objects we're colliding with *don't move*, or at least, *don't move on average*.
-This means our estimates will work for stationary elephants, or even a bunch of elephants moving in random directions, but not a herd of elephants charging towards you!
+This means our estimates will work for stationary elephants, or a bunch of elephants moving in random directions, but not a herd of elephants charging towards you!
+Our main interest will be particles in a gas, where this condition holds true.
+But it's not too hard to take movement into account, as we now illustrate.

+*Running in the rain.* We're going to give a simple solution to an age old problem: should you walk or run in the rain?

 ---